numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

   * A third-party project

   Try to find out which is the best project to add the loop.
-If neither the project defining the ufunc or the project defining the DType add the loop, issues with multiple definitions (which are rejected) may arise and care should be taken that the loop behaviour is always more desirable than an error.
+If neither the project defining the ufunc nor the project defining the DType add the loop, issues with multiple definitions (which are rejected) may arise and care should be taken that the loop behaviour is always more desirable than an error.